LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 ## Summary

 You're now ready to explore the BlueBoat simulation.
-You can modify ROS 2 nodes, interact with sensors, plan missions, and experiment with algorithms in a realistic simulated environment.
+You can modify ROS 2 nodes, interact with sensors, plan missions, and experiment with algorithms in a realistic simulated environment - that is all part of the following section.